lostphilosopher/erberts-and-gerberts-cli/README.md

+# Erberts and Gerberts Command Line Interface

-Using this is simple.
+##Using this is simple.

-Step 1.
-Create an account on https://erbertandgerberts-delivery-1088.patronpath.com/bbLogIn.php?cmd=reg
+**Step 1.** Create an account on https://erbertandgerberts-delivery-1088.patronpath.com/bbLogIn.php?cmd=reg

-Step 2.
-Create a config.json with the following fields filed in:
+**Step 2.** Create a config.json with the following fields filed in:
 ```
 {
     "email" : "lorem@ipsum.com",